 Where a support staff is absent as a result of performing jury duty or acting as a witness in a matter in which the employee is not a party, the support staff will be paid his/her full wages for a period of up to ten days for such service without any deduction from the employee's Sick Leave account, provided that all payments, less mileage, due the support staff for performing jury duty shall be endorsed to the District.
+Support staff shall report to work from jury duty or the witness stand if released prior to the afternoon the session.
 Support staff are required to submit proof to verify the amount of the payment and/or their requirement/request to appear.